Quick & Nimble

 Temporarily focus on single or a few cases

-When you need to run only one or a few test cases, it is unnecessary to rerun the whole test suite as that is really time-consuming.
-You can just run these specific tests by putting f
+To run only one or a few test cases, it is unnecessary to rerun the whole test suite as that is really time-consuming.
+To just run these specific tests, put f before it, context, describe.

 // code in this closure won't run